 At this moment, my iPhone is disabled.
 This is a security barrier and to remove the passcode from the disabled screen, you need to factory reset the iPhone.
 Here's what you should do about a restore.

-iPhone will be locked down and sends "iPhone is disabled" alert when you input the wrong passcode too many times.
-The disabled screen is to prevent any unauthorized users, displaying "iPhone is disabled" with the added message "Try again in 1 minute, 5 minutes, 15 minutes, 60 minutes."Don't worry for that; Apple offers a few reset attempts to unlock the iPhone when disabled and manage to get it unlocked.
+iPhone will be locked down and sends "iPhone is disabled" or "iPhone Unavailable" alert when you input the wrong passcode too many times.
+The disabled screen is to prevent any unauthorized users, displaying "iPhone unavailable" with the added message "Try again in 1 minute, 5 minutes, 15 minutes, 60 minutes."Don't worry for that; Apple offers a few reset attempts to unlock the iPhone when disabled and manage to get it unlocked.

 Have been jumping right into the situation and are ready to fix a disabled iPhone?
 You can easily bypass the lock passcode by resetting the disabled iPhone to its factory settings.
 That means, restoring your device to factory settings not only erases data and settings, but also removes your forgotten passcode that results in iPhone disabled screen.

 We'll walk through how to unlock an iPhone saying iPhone is disabled, involving the steps to factory reset the iPhone and stopping it from disabling.
 First learn some basics of what does iPhone being disabled mean and why does it become disabled.

 This article just demonstrates the error message "iPhone is disabled.
 Try again in X minutes".
 We have another page about how to solve the "iPhone is disabled.
 Connect to iTunes" error.

 Every time you enter the wrong passcode too many times, the lock screen with 'Enter Passcode' turn "iPhone is disabled."
 Alert on the screen like this, and when iPhone is stuck at disabled screen you cannot make another lock passcode attempt until the time period is up.